umee-network/umee/x/uibc/README.md

 ### Compatibility with IBC Apps Hooks

 The IBC Apps repo has [`ibc-hooks`](https://github.com/cosmos/ibc-apps/tree/main/modules/ibc-hooks) middleware, which has similar functionality and the Memo structure is compatible with the one defined here.
 IBC App hooks only support cosmwasm procedures: the instruction is defined in the `Memo.wasm` field and fallback is fully handled by the CW contract.
 This implementation is compatible with IBC Apps: in the future we can support IBC Apps `wasm` hooks, without breaking our `Memo` struct.

+### Limitations

+- The current protocol requires that the IBC receiver is same as the "operator" (supplier, liquidator) in the `Memo.messages`.

 ## IBC ICS20 Quota